m-edal/normet/docs/autodew.rst

     **Details:**

     - **Input DataFrame Check:** Verifies the integrity of the input DataFrame.
-    - **Variables Selection:** Selects variables for normalization, defaulting to all features except 'date_unix'.
+    - **Variables Selection:** Selects variables for normalisation, defaulting to all features except 'date_unix'.
-    - **Sampling and Prediction:** Samples the time series and predicts normalization using the trained model.
+    - **Sampling and Prediction:** Samples the time series and predicts normalisation using the trained model.
     - **Parallelization:** Utilizes parallel processing for faster execution based on the number of CPU cores.
     - **Result Aggregation:** Aggregates the results into a DataFrame containing normalized predictions.